Harry Winks

-Harry Billy Winks (born 2 February 1996) is an English professional footballer who plays as a midfielder for club Leicester City.
+Harry Billy Winks (born 2 February 1996) is an English professional footballer who plays as a defensive midfielder for Serie A club Cagliari.

 A product of the Tottenham Hotspur academy, Winks made his debut for the senior side in 2014.
 He went on to make 203 appearances and scoring five goals for the club, as well as starting in the 2019 UEFA Champions League final.
-After a loan to Italian side Sampdoria, he departed Tottenham in 2023 after 21 years at the club, and subsequently joined newly-relegated Leicester City in the Championship.
+After a loan to Italian side Sampdoria, he departed Tottenham in July 2023 after 21 years at the club, and subsequently joined newly-relegated Leicester City in the Championship.

 Having appeared for England across various youth levels, Winks made his senior debut in 2017 and went on to win a further nine caps.

 Early and personal life

 Harry Winks was born to Anita and Gary Winks.
 He has Spanish ancestry through his maternal grandparents.
 He was born and raised in Hemel Hempstead and was educated at Cavendish School.
 Winks is a Tottenham Hotspur fan; he attended his first match at White Hart Lane when he was six.
 He was invited to train at Tottenham's development centre in St Albans after attending a summer football camp run by an academy coach when he was five, and joined the Tottenham Academy at the same age.

+In March 2025 he welcomed a baby girl "Marlowe" with fiancee Lowri Algar, which he shared to his Instagram account.